 Remembering the Past and Reimagining the Future

-Join us for a day filled with art, poetry, live music, dance, and storytelling that celebrates and commemorates the region’s African American history and culture.
-Hear a spoken word performance, dance to the beat of African drums, listen to a jazz band, participate in a call-and-response song, and more.
+Join us for a celebration filled with art, live music, dance, and storytelling honoring region’s African American history and culture.

 Adult: $14